 This would, on the contrary, be against our present public spirit, as the French Government protects no special religion.
-It would be absurd, for I do not know at the present time in France-notwithstanding praiseworthy efforts-a single institution of nurses which is perfect.
-All human things are inherently imperfect; it is necessary, therefore, that all imperfect; it is necessary, therefore, that all the initiators and educators, whether they be men or women, whether they are in Paris or in the Proprevious page next page
+It would be absurd, for I do not know at the present time in France-notwithstanding praiseworthy efforts-a single institution of nurses^{} which is perfect.
+All human things are inherently imperfect; it is necessary, therefore, that all the initiators and educators, whether they be men or women, whether they are in Paris or in the Pro-

-^{} Note that the writer does not use the word . "infirmieres."
+\ast Note that the writer does not use the word . "infirmicres."